This post may contain affiliate links. Click here to read my full disclosure.

 The same thing with my home.
 If my home is messy, I cannot relax.
 But if my home is tidy and all the laundry is folded and put away, my muscles loosen; and I can rest.

-Minimalism helps with this, because we reduce our possession to what we love and/or use.
-Each item has a purpose and home.
-There is no reason to have things sprawled out everywhere when you have designated a home for all of it.
+Minimalism helps with this because we reduce our possession of what we love and/or use.
+Each item has a purpose and a home.
+There is no reason to have things sprawled out everywhere when you have a designated home for all of it.

 4 // You want the freedom to travel.

 One thing I wish I could do more of is travel, but it is hard when I have a lot of responsibilities, such as loans, pets, farm animals, etc.

 A few of my friends travel the world.
 They reduced their responsibilities and possessions because they made traveling the world a priority.

 Do you dream of travel the world?
 Do you dream of taking off on a whim for a week to explore?
 Minimalism can definitely help guide you there if that is what you want!

 I admire those who can travel with all their own fitting into a single backpack.
 They find work wherever they go so that they can experience these places for months at a time.
 The greatest part is, if that is what you want, you can achieve it!